Associate Professor Yvonne Te Ruki-Rangi-O-Tangaroa Underhill-Sem

 PhD Thesis in progress

-2013, Suzanne Loughlin: Civil-miltary relations: NZ in Afghanistan (with Anita Lacey)
+2013, Suzanne Loughlin: Civil-military relations: NZ in Afghanistan (with Anita Lacey) (part-time).
+Politics

 PhD Theses completed

-2013, Faheem Mohammed, "Property Rights, Contracts, and Development: A Study of the Traditional Institutions of the Federally Administered Tribal Areas (FATA) of Pakistan (Co-supervisor: Ken Jackson)
+2013, Faheem Mohammed, "Property Rights, Contracts, and Development: A Study of the Traditional Institutions of the Federally Administered Tribal Areas (FATA) of Pakistan (with Ken Jackson).
+Development Studies

-2013, Tulia Thompson “Queer lives in Fiji’ (Co-supervisor: Vivienne Elizabeth)
+2013, Tulia Thompson “Queer lives in Fiji’ (with Vivienne Elizabeth).
+Sociology

-2013, Hilary Tolley, "Complexities of Education Sector Wide Approaches in Pacific Island States" (Co-supervisor Eve Coxon)
+2013, Hilary Tolley, "Complexities of Education Sector Wide Approaches in Pacific Island States" (with Eve Coxon).
+Development Studies

-2012, Sheila V. Siar, "Homeland-diaspora ties for development through knowledge exchange networks: The case of highly skilled Filipino migrants in New Zealand and Australia" (co-supervisor: Ward Freisen).
+2012, Sheila V. Siar, "Homeland-diaspora ties for development through knowledge exchange networks: The case of highly skilled Filipino migrants in New Zealand and Australia" (with Ward Friesen).
+Development Studies

 MA Theses in progress